helpscout/HSAttachmentPicker/README.md

 "Use": "Use";
 ```

-By default it will check `NSBundle.mainBundle` and `Localizable.strings`, but these values can be overriden with the `translationsBundle` and `translationsTable` properties on the `HSAttachmentPicker` object.
+By default it will check `NSBundle.mainBundle` and `Localizable.strings`, but these values can be overriden with the `translationsBundle` and `translationTable` properties on the `HSAttachmentPicker` object.

 ## License